ItsME-TM/thushan.github.io/README.md

 # Thushan Malaka Ranasinghe

 Welcome to my GitHub portfolio!
-I'm a passionate Software Engineering student with hands-on experience in developing diverse projects.
+I'm a passionate Computer Engineering student with hands-on experience in developing diverse projects.
 I'm proficient in various programming languages and technologies, and I'm always eager to contribute to innovative engineering projects.

 ## About Me